 - Making a sustainable snack for a Viking raider in Y5

 - Re-purposing clothing into new outfits in Y6

 DT is taught by the class teacher throughout our school and is planned using the National Curriculum.
 Much thought is given when planning DT lessons to ensure children are supported with vocabulary, concepts and implementation to enable each learner to achieve the lesson objective.
 Challenge, to stretch minds further, can also be found in how the lessons are structured and differentiated.

 Our learning is organised to ensure that knowledge and skills build on previous study, allowing for regular recall of prior learning.
-Each year group has 3 projects per year encompassing textiles, food tech and mechanical strands.
-These schemes of work are generally linked meaningfully to the year group’s current overarching topic or singular curriculum subject.
-A variety of DT skills will also be taught within each series of lessons which, just like the knowledge and understanding of design and inclusion of client requirements, are built up over time so that children are familiar with them all as they make their journey through the school.
+These schemes of work are linked to the year group’s current overarching topic or singular curriculum subject.
+A variety of DT skills will be taught within each series of lessons which, just like the knowledge and understanding of design and inclusion of client requirements, are built up over time so that children are familiar with them all as they make their journey through the school.
 They include designing, planning, developing and communicating ideas as well as specific skills relating to food, textiles, mechanics, electricals, sheet materials and evaluation.
-Each topic is often linked across the curriculum, especially to maths and science.

 The children in the Nursery have free access to a range of resources in order to create.
 The children are taught to join materials together using glue or tape.
 The children take part in regular cooking experiences, including learning to spread butter and jam to make a tasty jam sandwich.